Inheritance in Cyprus: subtleties, tax aspects, and protection of heirs’ rights

 Wills contestation cases

 Cyprus inheritance law combines elements of English tradition and local regulations.
-However, despite the freedom of testamentary disposition, there are strict rules on “compulsory shares,” which often become a source of dispute.
-Almanova Law has had both successful will contestations and examples of will defense in its practice.
+However, despite the freedom of testamentary disposition, there are strict rules on “mandatory shares,” which often become a source of dispute.
+Almanova Law has had both successful will contestations and examples of will defense.

 Case 1.
 Protection of the rights of minor children